Nianthony/cs294-137-hw3-ar-niantong/README.md

 ### For Android users:
 * Go to Window -> Package Manager
-    * Select Advanced -> Show Preview Packages
+    * Select Packages -> Unity registry
     * Select ARCore XR Plugin and install it.
     * Select AR Foundation and install it.
 * Go to File -> Build Settings